Moving To Work FY 27 Plan

 PUBLIC NOTICE OF THE SAN DIEGO HOUSING COMMISSION

-FISCAL YEAR 2026 MOVING TO WORK (MTW) ANNUAL PLAN AMENDMENT
+FISCAL YEAR 2027 MOVING TO WORK (MTW) ANNUAL PLAN

 SDHC is one of 39 original MTW agencies out of approximately 3,200 public housing authorities in the nation.
 MTW status gives SDHC the flexibility to implement a variety of innovative, cost-effective approaches to provide housing assistance and increase housing choice in the City of San Diego.